You are here

 This award is bestowed for outstanding work in science as related to internal medicine.

-This award is bestowed to a layperson or lay organization for a distinguished contribution in the health field.
+This award is bestowed upon a layperson or lay organization for a distinguished contribution advancing the health care of adults, including health care equity and justice.

-The award is bestowed upon a Fellow or Master of the College who has demonstrated the ennobling qualities of a great teacher as judged by the acclaim and accomplishments of former students who have been inspired and have achieved positions of leadership in the field of medical education, primarily as teachers.
+The award is bestowed upon a Fellow or Master of the College who has demonstrated the ennobling qualities of a great teacher as judged by the accomplishments of former students.
+These students should have been inspired by the nominee and achieved positions of influence in the field of medical education, primarily as teachers.
+If the awardee has not previously been elected to Mastership, it will be awarded when elected.

-The award is given to an outstanding practitioner of internal medicine who has devoted his or her career to the care of patients.
+The award is given to an outstanding practitioner of internal medicine whose career has been devoted to the care of patients.
+The practitioner must be a clinician who is highly respected by peers and colleagues for clinical skills and who has been a role model.

 The award is given for outstanding scholarly activities in history, literature, philosophy, and ethics and contributions to humanism in medicine.

-The award is bestowed upon a Member, Fellow, or Master of the College who has consistently volunteered his or her services to teach medical students and residents outside of his or her academic responsibilities.
+The award is bestowed upon a Member, Fellow, or Master of the College who has consistently volunteered their services to teach medical students, residents, or other trainees outside of their academic responsibilities.

-The award is bestowed upon a current or former government official or a physician acting in an official capacity (state or federal, executive or legislative) who has provided outstanding public service toward improving the delivery of health care.
-(NOTE: chosen by HPPC)
+The award is bestowed upon a current or former government official or a physician acting in an official capacity (city, county, state or federal, executive, or legislative) who has provided outstanding public service toward improving the delivery of health care.

-The award is bestowed upon an ACP Medical Student Member, Resident/Fellow Member, Member, Fellow, or Master who has initiated or has been involved in volunteer programs or has provided volunteer service post-training.
-The service must have been performed on a completely voluntary basis and not for the completion of training or position requirements, and must have been done as a physician or medical trainee and be medically related.
+The award is bestowed upon an ACP Medical Student Member, Resident/Fellow Member, Member, Fellow, or Master who has initiated or been involved in volunteer programs, or has provided post training volunteer service.
+The service must have been completely voluntary and not for completion of training or position requirements.
+Volunteer work must have been done as a physician or medical trainee and be medically related.

 The award is to be given to an American physician who has made a major contribution to the science of patient care in activities that Dr. Feinstein has broadly defined as clinical epidemiology or clinimetrics, involving the direct study of patients’ clinical conditions.
 This award is given every other year.